dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 7/PSet7.md

 &= 0
 ,\end{align*}
 \]
-which again follows from integration of sine over an entire period, where we note that $m+n, m-n \in \ZZ$.
+which again follows from integration of sine over a multiple of its period (where we use the fact that $m+n, m-n \in \ZZ$).

 Similarly,
 \[